Mat8071/Gnosia-AP-Client/README.md

 - If the event requires some characters to be present, type `/force_chara {Character1} {Character2} {...}` (even if you already forced their role)

 If the event still does not trigger after a couple of loops, please report this as a logic bug.
+### When I try to use the console, the game advances on its own
+This is a known issue.
+You can "fix" it by typing `/block_mkb on` in the console.
+This will, however, make it impossible to advance events by clicking with the mouse.
+To deactivate this, type `/block_mkb off` in the console.
 ### What items should I hint for if I'm stuck?
 On top of the obvious items (Roles, and Characters / Progressive Crew Max), there are a few items that are more important than they might look at first:
 1. Bug Role (Around half of the events are secretly locked by unlocking it and it's hard-required for both respeccing and reaching the game's ending)